Santho07/elearning-system/README.md

 ## 🙇 Special Thanks

-- Farzana Haque
+- Farzana Haque Apu
-- Avik Chowdhury
+- Avik Chowdhury Vaia
-- Maliha Rahman
+- Maliha Rahman Apu

-For guiding us throughout the project.
+For the amazing support, guidance and PR reviews throughout the project.

 ## 💎 Contributing
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Feel free to add new feature or improve the codebase by opening pull requests.
+Please add `Rspec` tests for any new changes.

 ## ©️ License